2008 Campeonato Paulista

 The 2008 Campeonato Paulista de Futebol Profissional da Primeira Divisão - Série A1 was the 107th season of São Paulo's top-flight professional association football league.
 The competition began on January 16 and ended on May 4.

 Palmeiras won their 22nd title with a 6–0 victory on aggregate in the finals over Ponte Preta.
+Palmeiras' Alex Mineiro was the top scorer, with 15 goals.